 Any stockholder who chooses not to participate in a rights offering should expect to own a smaller interest in Capitala Finance upon completion of such rights offering.
 Any rights offering will dilute the ownership interest and voting power of stockholders who do not fully exercise their subscription rights.
 Further, because the net proceeds per share from any rights offering may be lower than our then current net asset value per share, the rights offering may reduce our net asset value per share.
-The amount of dilution that a stockholder will experience could be substantial, particularly to the extent we engage in multiple rights offering is ongoing as a result of the possibility that a significant number of additional shares may be issued upon completion of such rights offering.
+The amount of dilution that a stockholder will experience could be substantial, particularly to the extent we engage in multiple rights offerings within a limited time period.
+In addition, the market price of our common stock could be adversely affected while a rights offering is ongoing as a result of the possibility that a significant number of additional shares may be issued upon completion of such rights offering.
 All of our stockholders will also indirectly bear the expenses associated with any rights offering we may conduct, regardless of whether they elect to exercise any rights.